abumuawiyah/ngrx/README.md

 The job-ads-api contains methods integrated with dummy services that I wrote as a faaS in Webtask cloud.

 ## Component-based
-As Angular 6 is component-based framework, in this scaffold is demostrate several levels of component.
+As Angular 6 is component-based framework, in this scaffold I am demostrating several levels of components.

 ### Component as an Application
 This scaffold created as a Workspace.
 Workspace means it's act as a container for the applications and libraries.
 By providing the project as a Workspace, the applications and the libraries live in the Workspace as monorepo.
 The idea is pretty similar with LernaJS, nwrl.io and Yarn workspace but the different is this stuff is coming from Angular.